srenner/AutoCAN_Meguinauge/README.md

 * PW1

 ## MegaSquirt details
-* Tested using MegaSquirt-3 with firmware version 1.5.0.
+* Tested using MegaSquirt-3 with firmware version 1.5.1.
+Intermittent loss of CAN messages can sometimes be fixed by re-flashing or upgrading the MegaSquirt firmware.
 * Uses MegaSquirt's "Simplified Dash Broadcasting" as described in [this PDF](http://www.msextra.com/doc/pdf/Megasquirt_CAN_Broadcast.pdf).

-## Developer notes
-* This code was developed with Visual Studio Code, and is recommended for anyone who decides to use this codebase.
-The use of ```#pragma region``` is common with Visual Studio code, but may not be compatible with other environments.
-The end user is responsible for creating their own files in the .vscode folder.
-As this type of information can change quickly, I will not be documenting the steps to get you up and running.